 As production is critical for their customers, high requirements are imposed on how to safeguard delivery.
-GE works in many different ways, both with inventory management, where prefabricated products are stored for different intervals depending on internal and external requirements, and with their suppliers when it comes to raw material supply.
+Cytiva works in many different ways, both with inventory management, where prefabricated products are stored for different intervals depending on internal and external requirements, and with their suppliers when it comes to raw material supply.
 This makes it possible, in the event of a major incident, to continue to supply goods until normal production is resumed.

-“In this case, Business Continuity Management includes the entire chain of resilience activities, not only dealing immediately with the emergency but also strategic crisis management and then business continuity management.
+In this case, Business Continuity Management includes the entire chain of resilience activities, not only dealing immediately with the emergency but also strategic crisis management and then business continuity.
 In addition to this work, we are also proud to have helped them to become certified to ISO 22301, the international standard for Business Continuity Management.

-“It’s been excellent.
+Niclas: “It’s been excellent.
 Throughout the entire process, 4C Strategies have contributed with their expertise as well as with their flexible and innovative working methods.”

 What have been 4C Strategies’ most important contributions?

-“Expertise, know-how and above all, they have taken responsibility and shown great commitment for the areas they have been driving during implementation.
+Niclas: “Expertise, know-how and above all, they have taken responsibility and shown great commitment for the areas they have been driving during implementation.
 I would also like to mention their constant drive to achieve results.”

 An important part of the assignment has been the ISO certification, what has this meant for you?

-“It confirms to our customers that we have processes in place so that we can manage well incident and crisis situations.
+Niclas: “It confirms to our customers that we have processes in place so that we can manage well incident and crisis situations.
 It also shows that we can keep supplying our products continuously.
-We also have a dedicated organization focusing on continuous supply (Security of Supply) that helps us to take a holistic perspective.”
+We also have a dedicated organisation focusing on continuous supply (Security of Supply) that helps us to take a holistic perspective.”

 We go back to Nils.
 How did the cooperation start?

-In cooperation with GE, we developed all the workshop material for how the facilities should collect all the data, we developed risk assessment templates, business continuity plan templates, we have conducted exercises, written crisis management plans and provided constant support during their business continuity management ISO certification process.”
+In cooperation with Cytiva, we developed all the workshop material for how the facilities should collect all the data, we developed risk assessment templates, business continuity plan templates, we have conducted exercises, written crisis management plans and provided constant support during their business continuity management ISO certification process.”

 When and how did the issue of ISO certification arise?